Maxim Katz: Biography

 Katz was born in Moscow, Russia to a Jewish father and an ethnically Russian mother.
 In 1993, he emigrated to Israel with his family.
 He returned to Russia in 2001.
+He is an atheist.

 In his 20's Katz was a professional poker player.
-In 2007, he became the first and only Russian champion in World Series of Poker.
+In 2007, he became the first Russian champion in sports poker.

 In 2012, Katz was elected as a municipal deputy of the Moscow district of Shchukino.

 He and Ilya Varlamov launched the urban development foundation “City Projects” the same year.
 Katz worked as its director until the NGO's work was suspended in 2022.

 In 2016, Katz was one of thirteen Russians to receive the UK government's Chevening Scholarship, which sponsors students with leadership potential to study at a British university.
 Through this scholarship, Katz studied at the University of Glasgow, completing a Master's program in "Public and Urban Policy" in 2017.
-In May 2023, Katz received his second master's degree from Tel Aviv University, completing a program "Leadership in education".
+In May 2024, Katz received his second master's degree from Tel Aviv University, completing a program "Leadership in education".

 In early 2022, Katz declared his opposition to the Russian invasion of Ukraine and subsequently fled to Israel.
 On 22 July 2022, the Russian Ministry of Justice designated Katz as a "foreign agent."
-On 5 December 2022, he was fined in absentia for violating Russia's so-called "foreign agent" legislation.
+On 5 December 2022, he was fined in absentia for violating Russia's "foreign agent" legislation.
 He became the first natural person to be fined under the corresponding provision of the Code of Administrative Offenses.

 He was subsequently placed on a federal wanted list on 29 October.
-On 23 March 2023, Katz was arrested in absentia by the Basmanny District Court on charges of "discrediting" the Russian Armed Forces for covering the Bucha massacre, facing up to 10 years in prison.
-On 23 August 2023, the prosecutors requested a 10-year prison term with a 5 year ban on "administering websites" after release.
+On 23 March, Katz was arrested in absentia by the Basmanny District Court on charges of spreading "false information" about the Russian Armed Forces for covering the Bucha massacre, facing up to 10 years in prison.
+On 23 August, the prosecutors requested a 10-year prison term with a 5 year ban on "administering websites" after release.
 This marked the first instance where the prosecution sought the maximum sentence permissible under the statute.
-On 24 August 2023, he was given an 8-year sentence with a 4 year ban on "administering websites" in absentia.
+On 24 August, he was given an 8-year sentence with a 4 year ban on "administering websites" in absentia.
 His sentence was upheld in absentia by a Moscow City Court on 16 April 2024.

-He openly supports Israel on the 2023 Gaza War.
+On 24 September 2025 he was arrested in absentia by Khoroshevsky District Court on charges of failing to follow Russia's "foreign agent" law.
+On 11 March 2026, the court found him guilty and increased his sentence to 9 years with a 6 year ban on "administering websites" in absentia.